pwillis-els/jenkins-bootstrap.sh/README.md

 ## About

-This is a Bourne shell script that will configure, build, install, and run a Jenkins server in a Docker container.
+A Bourne shell script that will configure, build, install, and run a Jenkins server in a Docker container.
 Everything you need to get Jenkins up and running is included in this script.

 ---